 In determining the value of personal property held as an investment, the PHA will use the family's estimate of the value.
-The PHA may obtain an appraisal if there is reason to believe that the family's estimated value is off by \$50 or more.
-The family must cooperate with the appraiser but cannot be charged any costs related to the appraisal.
+The PHA may obtain an appraisal to confirm the value of the asset if there is reason to believe that the family's estimated value is off by \$50 ormore.
+The family must cooperate with the appraiser, but cannot be charged any costs related to the appraisal.